TBG-Platform/frontend/README.md

 Under `src/` are the high-level folders for the apps within the repo, for the game editor, game player and website.

-At each level under src, there should be a `common` folder which holds components common to that level (e.g the editor has a common folder which holds inputs used between various editor sub-folders).
+At each level under src, there should be a `common` folder which holds components and/or state common to that level (e.g the editor has a common folder which holds inputs used between various editor sub-folders).

 For each sub-folder within a high-level folder, there should be `components` and `state` folders to hold .tsx & .scss and .ts files respectively.